joshnh/Git-Commands/README_ID.md

 Git Commands
 ============

-_Daftar Perintag Gid Yang Sering Dipakai_
+_Daftar Perintah Gid Yang Sering Dipakai_

 *If you are interested in my Git aliases, have a look at my `.bash_profile`, found here: https://github.com/joshnh/bash_profile/blob/master/.bash_profile*